Climate of Istanbul: Precipitation

 Istanbul's precipitation varies considerably between years and districts.
 On average, however, it experiences around 800 mm of precipitation annually.
 Most of this falls in the colder half-year, with around 100 mm to 150 mm of precipitation in the wettest months.
-In the warmer half-year, precipitation ranges from 10 mm to 75 mm depending on location, month and year, with prolonged dry periods punctuated by abrupt, heavy showers and thunderstorms, sometimes severe.As Istanbul receives some amount of precipitation from both Western European and Mediterranean systems, precipitation, especially in the winter half-year, is frequent and light, which is unusual for the Mediterranean basin: the average number of rainy days in the city is 131, and in some parts this may reach up to 152.
-Furthermore, during early and mid-winter, the city's frequency of precipitation is virtually unparalleled in the Mediterranean basin; January averages 20 days of precipitation when counting trace accumulations, 17 when using a 0.1 mm threshold, and 12 when using a 1.0 mm threshold, on par with cities such as Brussels, and rainier than famously humid locales in Western Europe, such as London.Rain remains the dominant form of precipitation throughout the year, with snow representing only one fourth of precipitation even in the coldest months of January and February.
+In the driest months, precipitation ranges from 10 mm to 75 mm depending on location, month and year, with prolonged dry periods punctuated by abrupt, heavy showers and thunderstorms, sometimes severe.

+As Istanbul receives some amount of precipitation from both Atlantic and Mediterranean systems, precipitation, especially in the winter half-year, is frequent and light, which is unusual for the Mediterranean basin: the average number of rainy days in the city is 131, and in some parts this may reach up to 152.
+Furthermore, during early and mid-winter, the city's frequency of precipitation is virtually unparalleled in the Mediterranean basin: January averages 20 days of precipitation when counting trace accumulations, 17 when using a 0.1 mm threshold, and 12 when using a 1.0 mm threshold, on par with cities such as Brussels, and rainier than famously humid locales in Western Europe, such as London.

+Rain remains the dominant form of precipitation throughout the year, with snow representing only one fourth of precipitation even in the coldest months of January and February.
 Despite this, an annual average of more than 60 cm of snow falls on the area of the airport, making Istanbul the snowiest major city in the Mediterranean basin.
 Snowfall varies widely between years and different areas of the city, with districts facing north more prone to receive snow than southerly ones.
 This effect is largely caused by lake-effect snow, which forms when cold air, originating from the North Pole or Siberia, develops into moist and unstable air that ascends to form snow squalls along the lee shores of the Black Sea, upon contact with the relatively warm water.
 These snow squalls are heavy snow bands and occasionally thundersnows, with accumulation rates approaching 5-8 cm per hour.
-It is also important to note that almost half of snowy periods do not leave accumulated snow for more than a day, reducing the 'number of days with snow cover' statistic, published daily by the TSMS, by half.
+Almost half of snowy periods do not leave accumulated snow for more than a day, reducing the 'number of days with snow cover' statistic, published daily by the TSMS, by half.

 Particularly severe winter storms have included January 1942, March 1987, and most recently January 2017 and 2022.
 Some of these broke daily snow depth records, with 80 cm on 4 January 1942, and 104 cm in the northern suburbs on 11 January 2017; unofficial measurements in hilly and northern regions have included 85 cm in March 2022, and a putative measurement of 4 m in some snow drifts in March 1987.

-Normally uncommon precipitation types, especially graupel (Kar paleti, Bulgur or Kuzudişi) are a staple of winter due to insufficient cooling of the southern Black Sea, somewhat well-known internationally for delaying a Champions League match between Galatasaray and Juventus.
+Normally uncommon precipitation types, especially graupel (Kar paleti, Bulgur or Kuzudişi) are a staple of winter due to insufficient cooling of the southern Black Sea, somewhat well known internationally for delaying a Champions League match between Galatasaray and Juventus.